-As was the case last year, all inquiries about booking REX tours should now be sent to [email protected]
+As was the case last year, all inquiries about our events or to book REX tours should row be sent to [email protected].

 The 2018 paddling season has come to a great conclusion after a summer of wonderful activity.
 Paddlefest was held on a new date this year, early in June.
 It went off without a hitch and included great demonstrations and exhibits, water activities, and a voyageur canoe race.
 We carried out about a dozen of very well received REX events too.
 If you or your company are interested in having an experience on the Rideau give our REX coordinator, Stew Hamill, a call to arrange an adventure.